Have you been injured in an accident that was not your fault?

-Under a CFA, Hastings injury claimants will also not have to pay any fees upfront.
+Hastings injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Hastings, East Sussex and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Hastings, East Sussex and throughout the UK make a claim without any financial risk.